- Article (1) Definitions

 Article (2) Scope of Application

-The provisions of this Decree Law shall apply to all persons performing notarial duties in the State, including the free zones, with the exception of the local judicial authorities whose notarial services are governed by local legislation.
+The provisions of this Decree by Law shall apply to all persons performing notarial duties in the State, including the free zones, with the exception of the local judicial authorities whose notarial services are governed by local legislation.

 Article (3) Performing Notarial Duties